re-xyr/availability-old/README.md

   - To simulate `runStateT`, simply set the value before the action and get the value after it.
   - `listen` is a very close analog to `runWriterT`.

-  The same problem is present in Tweag's [`capability`](https://hackage.haskell.org/package/capability), whose implementation is in some aspects similar to this library.
+  The same problem is present in Tweag's [`capability`](https://hackage.haskell.org/package/capability), whose implementation is in many aspects similar to this library.

-- Orphan instances:
-  Directly deriving instances on type aliases (like `type App = ReaderT Global IO`) via TH functions will lead to a warning of orphan instances.
-This is generally not a problem within `availability` because all defined instances are only expected to be used in current project.
-There are two choices: Either add the GHC option `-Wno-orphans` to the module using TH functions or use a `newtype` to wrap the transformer stack (you may need to derive `MonadIO`, `MonadReader` etc via `GeneralizedNewtypeDeriving`).